iWasAWizard/Conduit/README.md

 ## Tool Integration

 As you develop, you'll find that, more often than not, you're making calls to things that you aren't even really using.
-The Every custom tool has to have 2 things.
-A class that defines its available actions and their parameters, and a class that defines any verifiers that it reveals.
+Every custom tool has to have 2 things: A class that defines its available actions and their parameters, and a class that defines any verifiers that it reveals.

 The cool thing about that paradigm is that it makes basically a module template.
 You write out the functions, wrapping your desired effects (actions and verifiers like self.act.* and self.check.*), and define the messages that will be used in the procedure.
 Easy!